 “If you haven’t got your health you haven’t got anything” — so goes a quote from one of my favorite movies — The Princess Bride.
-Granted, the movie is 30 years old by now, but I think most will agree that good health is essential in order to live life to its fullest.
-Lifestyle is of course a big contributor to overall health, as is access to healthcare.
+Granted, the movie is some 30 years old by now, but I think most will agree that good health is essential in order to live life to its fullest.
+Lifestyle is, of course, a big contributor to overall health, as is access to healthcare.

-Other countries, like the United States, does not have a universal healthcare system.
+Other countries, like the United States, do not have a universal healthcare system.
 Here, many people get health insurance through their employer, which is the case for most expats who relocate to the US.
-Others buy individual health insurance, or go without entirely.
+Others buy individual health insurance or go without entirely.

 Going to see a doctor is a perfect example of where the language barrier can really become an issue.
 I used to find it extremely difficult to parse what doctors and nurses were telling me.
 I still do to some extent (it’s that medical lingo, it throws me for a loop every time), but by now I feel confident enough to ask for some further clarification.
-Back then I was too embarrassed to ask questions, so I mostly nodded and kept quiet.
+Back when I was new in the country, I was too embarrassed to ask questions, so I mostly nodded and kept quiet.
 If possible in those early days, I would try to bring someone with me to a doctor’s appointment, just so that I had another set of ears to help with the deciphering.

 Anyone with a half-decent pre-departure checklist will know what needs to be done with medical records, medications, and specialty care.
 I won’t go into details here, other than to say this: make sure you have access to your medical records and translate them if needed.
 Also, make sure any needed medications and specialty care can be obtained in your new country.